i-pi/i-pi/docs/src/tutorials.rst

    <ensemble> <pressure> 0 </pressure> ... </ensemble>

-Then, we must also specify the constant pressure algorithm, using the tag within the dynamics environment.
+Then, we must also specify the constant pressure algorithm, using the tag :ref:`barostat` within the dynamics environment.
 Do not forget to change the mode attribute of the dynamics from “nvt” to “npt”.
 This example uses a stochastic barostat to apply pressure to an isotropic system, which can be specified with the option “isotropic”.
-See the documentation of the object and the examples to see how to apply an anisotropic stress, or to allow for cell shape fluctuations.
+See the documentation of the :ref:`barostat` object and the examples to see how to apply an anisotropic stress, or to allow for cell shape fluctuations.

 The isotropic barostat also requires a thermostat to deal with the